-Remaining competitive on the global stage for small businesses
+Canada remains competitive globally for small businesses

-North America has the lowest number of payments, as all three countries — Canada, Mexico and the United States —have online filing and payment systems for all taxes.
+In North America, the average number of payments, at 8.2, remains the lowest of any region, due to all three countries — Canada, Mexico and the United States — having online filing and payment systems.

 PwC and the World Bank Group present the study results and answer the audience’s questions on the findings.

-Explore current and historical tax data from all 14 years of the study to find the results for your economy.
+Explore current and historical tax data from all 15 years of the study to find the results for your economy.

 You can compare individual economies, geographic regions and economic regions for any year since 2004 and save your results.